fakejoshmeier/ft_printf/README.md

 ## Usage
 Run make and the `libftprintf.a` library will be created.
 Include the library in whatever program is being compiled.
 The function can be called with `ft_printf()` and used as the regular printf command.
+#### Note
+I am updating this repository with new functions to be used in my library, found in the directory `libft`.